 - Repeat and make another row of petals the same way.
 Pipe the little rainbows without covering the center of the flower.

 - As you can see the side of this flower looks a bit messy, but that’s okay, it is supposed to look this way right now.

 - Continue piping the petals until you get the flower as wide as you want.

 Now make a batch of frosting and pipe some buttercream ranunculus over and over until you get the technique down.
 Don’t give up if the first few flowers look a bit wonky.
 You should have seen the first few I made.
 Yuck!
-Don’t give up though.
-You can learn to make these with a little practice and then you can “Perfect Practice makes Perfect Buttercream Ranunculus!”
+Don’t give up though because you can learn to make these with a little practice.
+Then your flowers will be gorgeous!

-You will be making amazing cakes covered in buttercream ranunculus and beautiful flowers before you know it.
-I know you’ve got this!
-Just practice.
+You will be making amazing cakes covered in beautiful buttercream flowers before you know it so just practice.
 Oops!
 I mean “perfect practice” them!
-While your at it, you can perfect practice making some buttercream poppy flowers to add to your collection.
+While you’re at it, you can perfect practice making some buttercream poppy flowers to add to your collection.